Students and two Elders stand in front of the UCalgary tipi

 The Faculty of Law recognizes the underrepresentation of Indigenous peoples within the legal profession and the importance of equitably developing a legal profession that represents the diversity of the population.

-The Indigenous Admission Process provides an opportunity for those who self-identify as Indigenous to be considered for admission to the Faculty, which is situated on Treaty 7 territory and includes the Blackfoot Confederacy (comprising the Siksika, Piikani, and Kainai First Nations), as well as the Tsuut’ina First Nation, and the Stoney Nakoda (including the Chiniki, Bearspaw, and Goodstoney First Nations).
-The City of Calgary is also home to Métis Nation of Alberta (Districts 5 and 6).
+The Indigenous Admissions Process provides an opportunity for those who self-identify as Indigenous to provide additional information for their consideration of admission to the Faculty of Law, situated on the traditional territories of the People of the Treaty 7 Region in Southern Alberta, which includes the Blackfoot Confederacy (comprising the Siksika, Piikani, and Kainai First Nations), as well as the Tsuut’ina First Nation, and the Stoney Nakoda (including the Chiniki, Bearspaw, and Goodstoney First Nations).
+The University is also situated on the historic Métis homeland and territories of the Métis Nation within Alberta, the Otipemisiwak Métis Government (Districts 5 and 6).

 Applying for Indigenous Student Admission